Skip to main contentSkip to docs navigation

 <div class="form-floating">

-<select class="form-select" id="floatingSelectGrid">
+<select class="form-input" id="floatingSelectGrid">

 <option selected>Choose an option</option>